-CAAHEP Standard Standard Details Documentation of meeting the standard CAAHEP Standard III.B.1 Program Director The program director must be responsible for all aspects of the program, including, but not limited to: The administration, organization, and supervision of the educational program, The continuous quality review and improvement of the educational program, Long range planning and ongoing development of the program, The effectiveness of the program, including instruction and faculty, with systems in place to demonstrate the effectiveness of the program, Cooperative involvement with the medical director, The orientation/training and supervision of clinical and field internship preceptors The effectiveness and quality of fulfillment of responsibilities delegated to another qualified individual.
+CAAHEP Standard Standard Details Documentation of meeting the standard CAAHEP Standard III.B.1 Program Director The program director must be responsible for all aspects of the program, including, but not limited to: 1.
+The administration, organization, and supervision of the educational program, 2.
+The continuous quality review and improvement of the educational program, 3.
+Long range planning and ongoing development of the program, 4.
+The effectiveness of the program, including instruction and faculty, with systems in place to demonstrate the effectiveness of the program, 5.
+Cooperative involvement with the medical director, 6.
+The orientation/training and supervision of clinical and field internship preceptors 7.
+The effectiveness and quality of fulfillment of responsibilities delegated to another qualified individual.
+The program director must: 1.
 Possess a minimum of a Bachelor's degree to direct a Paramedic program and a minimum of an Associate's degree to direct an Advanced Emergency Medical Technician program, from an accredited institution of higher education.
 Program Directors should have a minimum of a Master's degree.
-Have appropriate medical or allied health education, training, and experience, Be knowledgeable about methods of instruction, testing and evaluation of students, Have field experience in the delivery of out-of-hospital emergency care, Have academic training and preparation related to emergency medical services at least equivalent to that of a paramedic, Be knowledgeable about the current versions of the National EMS Scope of Practice and National EMS Education Standards, and about evidenced-informed clinical practice.
+2. Have appropriate medical or allied health education, training, and experience, 3.
+Be knowledgeable about methods of instruction, testing and evaluation of students, 4.
+Have field experience in the delivery of out-of-hospital emergency care, 5.
+Have academic training and preparation related to emergency medical services at least equivalent to that of a paramedic, 6.
+Be knowledgeable about the current versions of the National EMS Scope of Practice and National EMS Education Standards, and about evidenced-informed clinical practice.
 For most programs, the program director should be a full-time position.
-Section 1.280 - Faculty, Program Director (page 37).
+Section 1.280 - Faculty, Program Director (page 36).

 CAAHEP Standard Standard Details Documentation of meeting the standard CAAHEP Standard III.B.2 Medical Director The medical director must be responsible for medical oversight of the program, and must: Review and approve the educational content of the program curriculum for appropriateness, medical accuracy, and reflection of current evidence-informed pre-hospital or emergency care practice.
 Review and approve the required minimum numbers for each of the required patient contacts and procedures listed in these Standards.
 Review and approve the instruments and processes used to evaluate students in didactic, laboratory, clinical, and field internship, Review the progress of each student throughout the program, and assist in the determination of appropriate corrective measures, when necessary.
 Corrective measures should occur in the cases of adverse outcomes, failing academic performance, and disciplinary action.
 Ensure the competence of each graduate of the program in the cognitive, psychomotor, and affective domains, Engage in cooperative involvement with the program director, Ensure the effectiveness and quality of any Medical Director responsibilities delegated to another qualified physician.
 Ensure educational interaction of physicians with students.
 The Medical Director interaction should be in a variety of settings, such as lecture, laboratory, clinical, field internship.
 Interaction may be by synchronous electronic methods.
-The Medical Director must: Be a physician currently licensed and authorized to practice in the location of the program, with experience and current knowledge of emergency care of acutely ill and injured patients, Have adequate training or experience in the delivery of out-of-hospital emergency care, including the proper care and transport of patients, medical direction, and quality improvement in out-of-hospital care, Be an active member of the local medical community and participate in professional activities related to out-of-ho Section 1.200 - Medical Director (page 31).
+The Medical Director must: Be a physician currently licensed and authorized to practice in the location of the program, with experience and current knowledge of emergency care, including the proper care and transport of patients, medical direction, and quality improvement in out-of-hospital care, Be an active member of the local medical community and participate in professional activities related to out-of-hospital care, Be knowledgeable about the education of the Emergency Medical Services Professions, including professional, leg Section 1.200 - Medical Director (page 30).